Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 > **Give away your work to anyone who wants it.
 Charge for those willing to pay.**

-Unfortunately, most SaaS solutions are built around monetization, gated content, or newsletters—not actual engagement.
-None of them quite fit my needs.
+Unfortunately, most SaaS solutions are built around monetization, gated content, or newsletters—all well and good, but they're all trying to lock me into a platform.
+Therefore, none of them quite fit my needs.

 ---